Richardds/Sandbox/README.md

 # Sandbox

-Is semestral project of BI-PGR course on CTU in Prague, FIT.
+Semestral project of BI-PGR course on CTU in Prague, FIT.

 ## Development setup